MEET THE

 Antonio Zavala is Youth Transforming Justice’s Bilingual Director of Programs.
 He is responsible for overseeing the development and implementation of all of YTJ’s programs, including the BIPOC Research Internship, School-Suspension Alternatives, and Drug & Alcohol Safety Skills Training.
 Antonio is uniquely positioned to help youth avoid the juvenile justice system through his own lived experience that today provides him with a deeper and richer understanding of the needs and service gaps negatively impacting teens.
 He holds a BA in Political Science from Sonoma State University and is currently enrolled in Cal State East Bay to become a substance abuse counselor.
 He is passionate about disrupting the school-to-prison pipeline by reducing the number of out-of-school suspensions, keeping kids off probation, and limiting the number of juvenile arrests.
 Raised in a strong Mexican household, Antonio is an avid boxing fan.
 In his free time, he enjoys strength training and mountain biking.

-William Orrego is our Lead Restorative Justice Coordinator.
+William is our Lead Restorative Justice Coordinator.
 In 2018, he obtained his degree from Sonoma State University in Philosophy: Pre Law and Applied Ethics along with a minor in Political Science.
-While from the east bay, Orrego attended schools in Marin and was exposed to many local nonprofits including 10,000 Degrees and Huckleberry.
-His experience encouraged him to positively challenge himself to support others like he once was.
-Prior to joining YTJ he was a family advocate providing Early Childhood Education for East Bay families.
-Orrego is now part of the YTJ team continuing to pursue his passion for helping to support youth and their families during their developmental age and encourage youth to make a positive change.
+He attended school in Marin and had the opportunity to participate in local nonprofits including 10,000 Degrees and Huckleberry.
+Prior to joining YTJ, he provided support in the Early Childhood Education field for families in the East Bay.
+William hopes to support those developing their resilience, self-confidence, and sense of belonging.
+Moreover, he believes that people should have the freedom to explore their identity, individuality in order to respectfully and kindly articulate their intersectional experience.

 William Orrego